-For over 20 years CARE has been equipping a generation of Christians to be salt and light in our culture.
+For nearly 30 years CARE has been equipping a generation of Christians to be salt and light in our culture.
 This 12 month graduate programme gives a unique insight into Parliament, political advocacy and Christian leadership.

 The Leadership Programme provides talented Christian graduates, who have a desire to serve the Lord in public life, the opportunity to experience a year in Parliament or a policy-shaping NGO.

 For four days a week, graduates are placed with a Parliamentarian or in an NGO, helping with speech writing, research, advocacy and public relations.
 Most internships are London-based, but we also offer Parliamentary placements in Edinburgh at the Scottish Parliament and occasionally media and business placements.
 This eleven month educational programme provides a unique insight into Parliament and how it works.

 Additionally, for one day a week, graduates participate in an intensive study programme that includes theology, political theory and training in leadership skills.
 The Programme includes termly residential weekends, essays, presentations and projects, pitched at post-graduate level.